alexey-sid/mdr1986x-pack-repo/README.md

 Name       Milandr
 URL        https://raw.githubusercontent.com/in4lio/mdr1986x-pack-repo/master/index.pidx
 ```
-  For old versions of Packs Manager you should use
+  For the old versions of Packs Manager you should use
   [`index.idx`](https://raw.githubusercontent.com/in4lio/mdr1986x-pack-repo/master/index.idx) file.

 - [Open](http://gnuarmeclipse.github.io/plugins/packs-manager/#the-packs-perspective) the Packs perspective
 and [install](http://gnuarmeclipse.github.io/plugins/packs-manager/#pack-install) the `MDR1986BExx` package
 from the `Milandr` group.

-- The path to packages is defined in `packs_path` macro, but for the plug-in version that I use,
+- The path to the packages is defined in the `packs_path` macro, but for the plug-in version that I use,
 this macro is not visible from tools configurations.
 Therefore, you may need to set the `packs_path` macro manually:
 ```
 Eclipse Menu → Window → Preferences → Run/Debug → String Substitution → New...